About GUD

 Julia Bernd's face

 Julia grew up in Illinois but now lives in San Francisco.
-She would be a linguist if she and academia hadn't had a falling-out a few years back, but for now she works as a peace activist.
+She would be a linguist if she and academia hadn't had a falling-out a few years back; after seven years working as a peace activist, she's currently exploring new directions--or in other words, she's unemployed.
 Besides GUD, she edits or has edited for Night Train and NFG.
 She likes to think she's open to enjoying work in any genre, but admits that she probably has higher standards for some than others.
 Good characters are the best hook.

 Julia joined GUD with Issue 0 as copyeditor.